If you know of any locations where feijoas are growing in UK public parks would love to hear.

 I’ve heard mention that there are feijoas growing at Marwell Zoo.
 If someone down there can confirm that’d be great.

-Know of any other locations?
+Know of any other feijoas in the UK?

 Please let other feijoa lovers know where there may be other plants growing in the UK in the comments below.